"It is for God we serve the poor and not for thanks."

 Senior Year: 15 hours consisting of five hours of service to the school and ten hours to an outside non-profit agency*

 *These are preferred breakdowns of time but are not set in stone.
 For example, a student may choose to spend four hours in service to the school and 11 hours in service to an outside organization.

 Some of the non-profit organizations where our students have volunteered include:

 Local senior centers, Mercy Learning Center, Milford Boys and Girls Clubs, Beth-El Center, and Homes for The Brave.
-For a full list of community service opportunities, please contact Director of Campus Ministry Jean Santopatre (contact info below).
+For a full list of community service opportunities, please contact Religion Department Chair Damien Connolly (contact info below).

 The prestigious Frances Warde Service Award is given annually to any student who accumulates 100 or more hours of service in one school year.
 For the form to record your service hours for this award, please click here.